Alex-Liang01/FF-Reg-Classification/README.md

-## Forest Fire Linear Regression in R
+# Forest Fire Linear Regression in R

 Linear Regression and hyper parameter tuning project using the Forest Fire dataset from UCI Machine Learning Repository [https://archive.ics.uci.edu/ml/index.php]

+## Explanation of the variables
 The variables are as follows: X, Y, month, day, FFMC, DMC, DC, ISI, temp, RH, wind, rain, and area.

 - X is the x-axis coordinates from the Montesinho park map